Since I received great feedback from my first post on How to Write a Blog that Rocks, today I’m sharing even more!

 How to Write a Blog that ROCKS- Have a Business Card

 Make sure you have stacks of business cards ready to distribute at these events, or anywhere for that matter.
 You might think paper is a thing of the past.
 Surprisingly, in the bloggers’ world it’s a hot commodity.
 There’s tons of us.
 If you’re lucky, people might google you the next day, possibly.
 Give them everything they could want in one small card.
 If you can get them to follow you on Twitter immediately, even better.
+I recently got some new business cards from somewhere like Metal Kards and I hand them out when I attend blogger meet-ups and trade shows.
+People love receiving business cards so make sure you give plenty out when you get a chance!

 How to Write a Blog that ROCKS- Check Your Stats Regularly